-Participants are provided with training in a variety of strategies to debate their positions and advocate for policy change and educating policymakers and key stakeholders.
+Participants are provided with training in a variety of strategies to debate their positions, advocate for policy change, and educate policymakers and key stakeholders.

 Participants are encouraged to engage in learning, service, and community initiatives that sharpen their leadership skills and abilities.